ritaeperjesi/diploma/diary.md

 ### 2022.11.26.
 I formatted the interview better, and started color coding it, but than I realised I want to ask Lena about the #-s I'm using, if it is a good idea.

+### 2022.11.28.
+I followed along twine tutorials for making the prototype.

+### 2022.11.29.
+The book arrived, that I ordered a long time ago.
+Code as Creative Medium.
+It's supernice, I've been reading it and marking almost everything, as it's about teaching creative coding.